borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 {: #macro }
 &nbsp;**1.** It is a singular global monetary protocol - Bitcoin Standard (world reserve currency), so no issues with conversion between currencies for global trade.

 &nbsp;**2.** This would be apolitical money, so countries effectively would no longer have monetary policy, only fiscal.
 Economy will have natural business cycles and become be more stable.
-So swings should be much smaller since they could not artificialy rise as much because there is no government bailout.
+So swings should be much smaller since they could not artificialy rise as much because there is no government bailout (remember 2008 financial crisis).

 &nbsp;**3.** Limited supply would not be fundamentally a problem as long as it is divisible downwards (8 digits + 8 decimal => 21 mil Btc * 100 mil = 21 quadrillion Satoshis or Sats) and lightning even enables miliSats.
 If the world economy grows on average 1% per year, some things would reduce its price by 1%.
 Of course few would fall even more if production gets extra efficient and some could rise if there would be extra demand.